 36. Dress up and see the animals at the Houston Zoo Boo and Zoo Lights.

-37. Watch a movie at the Miller Outdoor Theatre.
+37. Catch a performance on the stage at Miller Outdoor Theater.

 38. Be mesmerized by Lights in the Heights during the holidays.

-40. Bring your babies to your local library for play and story time.
+40. Bring your toddlers to a local library for play and story time.

 41. Take a photo in a patch of bluebonnets.